Kim Jones (digital creative)

+Early life

+Jones was born in the United Kingdom on 4 August 1987, but spent most of her life in Australia.

 Professional career

 Jones began her career as a model when she moved to the Philippines in 2010.
 She started her fashion website in 2011.
 Jones has worked with Christian Dior, Louis Vuitton, Tommy Hilfiger, IWC Schaffhausen and Shoes of Prey.
 In 2016, Jones designed and launched a five-piece capsule shoe collection with US-based label Shoes of Prey.

-Her television credits include a short stint as TV presenter on ETC's Etcetera and a guest appearance in Asia's Next Top Model.
+Her television credits include a short stint as TV presenter on ETC's Etcetera and a guest appearance on Asia's Next Top Model.

-Jones has appeared on the cover of a number of fashion magazines including Rogue Magazine, L'Officiel Manila, L'Officiel Singapore and Preview Magazine and been featured in Coveteur.
+Jones has appeared on the cover of a number of fashion magazines including Rogue, L'Officiel Manila, L'Officiel Singapore and Preview and been featured in Coveteur.

 Personal life

-Jones was born in the United Kingdom on 4 August 1987, but spent most of her life in Australia.
-She moved to the Philippines in December 2010.
 Jones married actor Jericho Rosales on 1 May 2014 in Boracay, Philippines.

 Jones and Rosales announced their separation on 29 January 2024, after 10 years of marriage; they had lived separately since 2019.